grupopikul/json-browser/README.md

+Lets add a worker just for fun.
+Some kind of paging for array?
 Interests:
   Lots of things dependent on small amount of code with not much complexit What is the most dependend on?